rapidsai/cugraph-docs/docs/cugraph-docs/source/dev_resources/contributing.md

 **Hardware**

-* You need to have accesses to an NVIDIA GPU that is Pascal or later.
+* You need to have accesses to a NVIDIA GPU, currently Volta or later.
+Look here for [latest RAPIDS system requirements](https://docs.rapids.ai/install/).

 **IDEs**